 For example, perhaps you have a nagging feeling every time that Grandma babysits because she hasn’t been trained to recognize the symptoms of anaphylaxis and to use an epinephrine auto-injector.
 You can resolve to immediately take steps to address these issues.

-However if you have trained Grandma, she has your child’s safe snacks and she knows how to use the EpiPen, then you need to let go.
+However if you have trained Grandma, she has your child’s safe snacks and she knows how to use the epinephrine auto-injector, then you need to let go.
 Literally, get out and do something to distract yourself or better yet, do something for someone else.
 When we worry, we’re focused in, on ourselves.
 Doing something for someone else puts our focus on them.

 As author Eckhart Tolle recommends, ask yourself: “What is wrong now right now, in this moment?”
 Usually, it’s nothing.
 Worry is about the future.
 Recognize that by focusing on everything that can go wrong in the future, you ruin your time today.

-Read less.
-On the Internet, that is.
-Be selective about what you read about food allergies and anaphylaxis.
+Online, be selective about what you read about food allergies and anaphylaxis.
 It’s one thing to share a true story to enlighten others on the dangers of food allergies, it’s quite another to devote hours and hours each week to surfing through terrifying stories about anaphylaxis tragedies.

 The life coach Cheryl Richardson recommends that we evaluate the non-stop onslaught of volunteer activities, chores, invitations and distractions by using the “absolute yes” test.